 The manufacturer shall declare the speed up to which the system will operate.
 This declared speed shall be less or equal to the value calculated by the formula above.

 Reminder: The declared speed might require a safety margin of [X %].

+Homework Industry, UK and Germany revisit and take UK document into account

 2.5.11 The fulfilment of the provisions of paragraph 2.5. and its subparagraphs shall be demonstrated to the technical service and tested according to the relevant tests in Annex [X].